Stover Country Park

 Our chairperson Brian Walker was part of the team at the event and said: “Having never visited the site before, I was interested to walk around and enjoy the sunshine while appreciating why Stover had been recommended to be one of our Dragonfly Hotspots.
 It was easy to see and photograph a range of dragonfly species as well as enjoy observing a range of other wildlife in a very attractive setting.
 Memories of the day include a Hairy Dragonfly laying eggs on a floating log, the first Downy Emerald exuviae I have seen, a Tawny Owl being loudly mobbed by a gang of smaller birds and a Water Stick Insect emerging onto the surface of a pond.
 I was also impressed by the clay models and plaques illustrating dragonflies that the younger visitors produced (pictured right).”

 Councillor Roger Croad, Devon County Council Cabinet Member with responsibility for the Environment, said: “We’re extremely proud that Stover Country Park is receiving this recognition particularly as this year marks Stover’s 40th anniversary.
 It’s a beautiful location and a very important habitat for a range of wildlife, so to be officially declared as one of only 14 hotspots for dragonflies in Britain by the British Dragonfly Society is an outstanding achievement.
-It’s acknowledgement of the hard work that’s put in by all of the team at Stover and is very well deserved.”
+It’s acknowledgment of the hard work that’s put in by all of the team at Stover and is very well deserved.”